 In 2017, Gwen won Queensbury Theatre’s New Works playwriting competition for her original script, Shakin’ the Blue Flamingo which premiered in 2018 after a 12-month development process.
 Gwen’s other works have been produced at the 2019 Santa Cruz Actors’ Theatre 8 Tens @ 8 Festival, the 2017 Midwest Dramatists Conference, the 2015 Scriptwriters Houston10 x 10 Showcase, the 2012 Scriptwriters Houston Fifth Annual Museum Plays and Theatre Suburbia (Houston) 2010 Season.

-Gwen is a member of Scriptwriters Houston, Dramatists Guild and New Play Exchange.
-She is available for consulting and can be reached through the contact form below.
+Gwen is a member of the Dramatists Guild and is available for consulting and can be reached through the contact form below.

 Shakin’ the Blue Flamingo (7F)

-Seven lovely, and often cantankerous, Southern lesbians volunteer to plan the first LGBT prom for the local high school in the Deep South.
-The thirty years of life since college has not dulled the jealousy and unrequited love of a few of the old friends.
-A successful sorority sister returns to town determined to rekindle the romance of the woman she has loved all of her life.
-As prom night arrives, plans unravel, infidelities are revealed and the sorority sisters are forced to confront their fears and unspoken dreams.
+Seven lovely, and often cantankerous, Southern lesbians volunteer to plan the first LGBTQ prom for local high school students.
+The twenty years of life since college has not dulled the jealousy and unrequited love of a few of the old friends.
+A successful sorority sister returns to town determined to rekindle the passion of the woman she has loved all of her life.
+As prom night arrives, plans unravel, infidelities are revealed and the old friends are forced to confront their fears and unspoken dreams.

 Sing Me to the Other Side (4F/2M)